rovellipaolo/NinjaDroid/README.md

 $ cd NinjaDroid
 ```

-NinjaDroid has several ways to be executed: in your local environment, in [Docker](https://www.docker.com/) or as a [Flatpak](https://flatpak.org/).
+NinjaDroid has several ways to be executed: natively in your local environment, in [Docker](https://www.docker.com/) or as a [Flatpak](https://flatpak.org/) (experimental).

 ### Native
 To execute NinjaDroid in your local machine, you need to install `Python 3.5` or higher, `Java 8` or higher and `binutils`.